viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 {{% tablestep %}}
 **2. Capture data**

-With the data management service configured on your machine, configure how the camera component itself captures data:
+With the data management service configured on your machine, configure how the camera component captures data:

 In the **Data capture** panel of your camera's configuration, select `ReadImage` from the method selector.